az7jh2/SDePER_Analysis/Simulation/README.md

 We download both experiments `20180410-BY3_1kgenes` and `20180505_BY3_1kgenes`, and extract **2,002 cells** across **12 cell types** (see table in reference scRNA-seq section) which overlaps with the paired reference scRNA-seq dataset. **No further filtering on genes or cells** is performed.
 The physical locations and gene expression profiles (raw nUMIs) of the selected cells are manually curated and saved into a R object [CoarseGrain_Data.rds](Generate_simulation_data/CoarseGrain_Data.rds).

-### 1.2 Generate simulated spatial transcriptomic dataset
+### 1.2 Generate simulated spatial transcriptomics dataset

 We create square spots of **~51.5 μm** (500×500 pixels) as one spot-like region and finally generate 581 spots, and each spot contains 1 to at most 12 cells (at most 6 different cell types).

 Notebook of generating this simulated data is [generate_simulated_spatial_data.nb.html](https://rawcdn.githack.com/az7jh2/SDePER_Analysis/c60dcb036816bd61b5a8b3752d473a5b591b52b6/Simulation/Generate_simulation_data/generate_simulated_spatial_data.nb.html) under folder [Generate_simulation_data](Generate_simulation_data)

-## 2. Reference scRNA-seq dataset for simulated spatial transcriptomic dataset
+## 2. Reference scRNA-seq dataset for simulated spatial transcriptomics dataset

 Tasic et al. analysed the gene signature of cells in the **primary visual cortex** and the anterior lateral motor cortex of adult **mouse** using **SMART-Seq** technology.